Queen supports Black Lives Matter, senior royal aide claims

 Only the Queen escaped a direct attack, with Markle speaking fondly of their time together, including an anecdote describing how she and the Queen would share a blanket as they travelled to engagements together.

-The Queen has tried to emphasise that the couple are still “much-loved members of the family”, despite stepping down from their duties, says the BBC.
+The Queen emphasised at the time that the couple are still “much-loved members of the family”, despite stepping down from their duties, says the BBC.
 But the picture that the Sussexes drew of the family was far from an affectionate one, adds BBC’s royal correspondent Jonny Dymond.
 Rather, they described “unfeeling individuals lost in an uncaring institution”.

-“The Queen has spent decades preserving the mystique that is essential to the monarchy’s power; in one two-hour interview they have lobbed a grenade through it,” she says.
-However, Foges adds that the couple will not emerge from the blast unscathed either.
+“The Queen has spent decades preserving the mystique that is essential to the monarchy’s power; in one two-hour interview they have lobbed a grenade through it,” said Clare Foges in The Times.
+However, she added that the couple would not emerge from the blast unscathed either.